Parade11/Chrono-Ark-CSV-Editor/README.md

 The app supports multiple translation services with different strengths:

 - **Google Translate**: Reliable and widely supported, with a free tier available; good for most languages.
-- **LibreTranslate**: Open-source and self-hostable, privacy-focused; requires a server URL.
 - **MyMemory**: Free up to 1000 requests per day, suitable for small batches and occasional use.

 ## Requirements